awkwardengineer/time-blocker/4-src/src/__tests__/TEST_TIMING_NOTES.md

 - Investigate test isolation - ensure `beforeEach` properly resets state
 - Consider using `$effect` to watch for state changes instead of relying on timing
 - May need to add explicit waits in test setup/teardown

+### App.test.js - "persists task state across rerenders (simulating refresh)"

+**Issue**: Test fails with "Unable to find role='checkbox'" after re-rendering.
+After unmounting and re-rendering the App, the test waits for 'Work' text to appear but doesn't wait for tasks to actually load before trying to get checkboxes.

+**Root Cause**: After re-rendering, tasks need time to load via liveQuery.
+The test was waiting for the list name to appear but not for tasks to load, so when `getFirstCheckboxFor` was called, there were no checkboxes in the DOM yet.

+**Fixes Applied** (December 2024):
+1. **Wait for tasks before initial checkbox**: Added wait for "Task 1" to appear before getting the initial checkbox
+2. **Wait for tasks after re-render**: After re-rendering, wait for list section, then wait for "Task 1" to appear before getting the refreshed checkbox
+3. **Test timeout**: Added explicit test timeout of 15000ms to allow for re-render and task loading
+4. **Positive assertions first**: Follow the pattern of waiting for tasks to appear (positive assertion) before accessing checkboxes

+**Current Status (Dec 2024)**:
+- ✅ Test passes when run in isolation
+- ✅ Test is now stable when all tests run together
+- The fix ensures tasks are loaded before accessing checkboxes in both initial render and after re-render

 ## Known Issues from Test Suite Review